Skip to main content

 Year 1

-The modules offered will be dependent upon the major and minor track chosen.
-Within your first year of BA study (second year for foundation students), students will study across all tracks and be supported by an academic advisor to select the best major and minor routes for their following years.
-The below provides an indicative list of what you may study within each of the tracks.
+Within your first year of BA study (second year for foundation students), students will study across all themes and be supported by an academic advisor to select the best major and minor routes for their following years.
+The below provides an indicative list of what you may study at each level.

 • Global Worlds